MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

      |Passive Radar using the LimeSDR

  3. MATLAB- In this folder there is the matlab code used.
- MATLAB/ LIBRARY- All the functions needed for the main program.
+  LIBRARY- All the functions needed for the main program.
+  PASSIVE RADAR- main program of passive radar using LimeSDR.